Efamm/upnp-web-player/RoadMap.md

 * ✅ Upload the code to GitHub
 * ✅ Learn how to use GitHub (basics: repos, commits, branches, pull requests)
 * ✅ Learn how to sync code from laptop → GitHub (push changes)

 ---

-Would you like me to also add **“future features bucket”** (Level 4) where we can dump random big ideas, so Levels 1–3 stay clean and actionable?

----